scaui0/QuizEnchanter/README.md

 Here is a step-by-step guide:
 1. Create a JSON file with a .json extension.
 2. If you're not familiar with JSON, read this guide: [JSON guide](https://www.json.org/json-en.html).
-3. First, you need to give it a name.
+3. First, you need to assign a name to your quiz file.
 Then, the file will look like this:
    ```json
    {
      "name": "Example Quiz"